A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Our Algorithm: HCW-GLB-OMD

 \section{Our Algorithm: HCW-GLB-OMD}

 We present our algorithm, \texttt{Hessian-Confidence Weighted GLB-OMD (HCW-GLB-OMD)}, whose pseudocode is provided in \Cref{algorithm:CW-GLB-OMD}.
-This is a weighted variant of \texttt{GLB-OMD}~\citep{zhang2025onepass}, utilizing a weighting scheme inspired by the \texttt{CW-OFUL} of \citet{he2022corruption}.
-However, from a technical standpoint, several subtleties require careful attention to ensure the validity of the confidence sequence and the subsequent proof of the regret bound, which is our main technical contribution.
+The algorithm is designed under two principles: First, the algorithm downweights observations from highly uncertain directions.
+In GLBs, the uncertainty is measured by the local Hessian induced by the curvature $\dmu(\langle \vx_s, \vtheta \rangle)$ and the dispersion $g(\tau_s )$.
+This motivates Hessian-based confidence weights.
+Second, the estimator must be online to make these weights analyzable.
+A batched MLE causes a \textit{time-index mismatch} between the arm $\vx_s$, weight $w_s$, and the global estimate $\hat{\vtheta}_t$; this is avoided with OMD estimator (see \Cref{rmk:online}).
 Throughout, we assume that $C$ is known, and we defer discussion of the case where $C$ is unknown to \Cref{app:unknown-C}.